cargomail-org/.github/profile/README.md

 The email system, while conceptually sound as a communication means, is structurally obsolete and functionally deficient.
-Given that, we introduce [Cargomail](https://github.com/cargomail-org/cargomail) — the Revised Internet Mail System.
+Given that, we introduce [Cargomail](https://github.com/cargomail-org/cargomail) — a reference implementation of the Revised Internet Mail System architecture.

 We propose a new authentication mechanism through the [Global Reference Identity Protocol (GRIP)](https://github.com/cargomail-org/grip) that helps overcome the limitations of the current DKIM system.